Maruthiphani/WAffy-Dashboard/README.md

    - Passes the message forward for validation and processing.

 <img src="https://i.imgur.com/jOt1tRI.png" width="400" style="float:left; margin-right:70px"/>

-1. **Validator Agent**
-   - Checks whether the message is valid and processable.
-   - Filters out duplicate, empty, or unsupported message types.
-   - Only valid messages proceed to the next step.

 2. **Context Agent**
    - Fetches the latest conversation context (e.g., the last few messages from the same user).